Akanksha-gahane/CODTECH-Task1/README.md

 ![todolistoutput](https://github.com/user-attachments/assets/1da38f98-d0d2-4d56-9912-38a7d4c00280)

+### Features
+*Add Tasks:* Enter new tasks to the list.

+*Mark Tasks as Completed:* Toggle tasks between completed and active states.

+*Delete Tasks:* Remove tasks from the list.

+*Responsive Design:* Works well on desktop and mobile devices.

 ### Objective
 The objective of creating a To-Do List web application using HTML, CSS, and JavaScript is to provide users with a simple yet effective tool for managing their tasks efficiently.
 Here are the key objectives: